 It is important to note that for the PPH indication the WHO EML recommends the use of misoprostol 200 mcg tablets for convenient use in accordance with the dosing regimens.
-WHO recommends 600 mcg orally for the prevention of PPH, and sublingual misoprostol at 800 mcg for controlling PPH when oxytocin is unavailable.
+WHO recommends 400 mcg or 600 mcg orally for the prevention of PPH, 1 and sublingual misoprostol at 800 mcg for controlling PPH2 when oxytocin is unavailable (or its quality cannot be guaranteed) or skilled health personnel are not present to administer injectable uterotonics.